flowdy/FlowgencyTM/README.md

 Wherefore all that, what's the vision?
 ---------------------------------------

-I decided conciously to not make from FlowgencyTM yet another online site that is closed and central.
-Thus, maybe, I forgo earning good money with it.
-The question is if it were really good, considering the risk of only further strengthening people's dependency on machines.

 On the larger scale, if the software is used by many, this I hope is what FlowgencyTM will contribute to: As a kind of a feedback-driven pacemaker, there will be reliable rhythms of stress and relaxation in a global business life that is presently running amok, overheating more and more and therefore likely to collapse thoroughly someday.